 See book on Amazon.

-While some chapters and concepts presented in the book are stronger than others, I enjoyed it thoroughly while taking the time to properly digest all of my learnings.
+While some chapters and concepts presented in this book are stronger than others, I enjoyed it thoroughly while taking my time to properly digest all the learnings.

 It's one of those books that you have to read if you work in sales or technology.